Connor-McCartney/Connor-McCartney.github.io/_pages/misc/HandmadeHeroNotes.md

 Option 3:

-The game layer is providing services to the OS level, giving it the graphics/sound/user input/network IO/file IO.
+The game layer is mostly providing services to the OS level, giving it the graphics/sound/user input/network IO/file IO.

+Have to isolate locations in the code where the platform layer wants services from the game, or the game wants services from the platform.